IntergatedCircuits/USBDevice/README.md

 ## Features

 * Effective compliance to USB 2.0 specification
-* Interfaces are independent of the device and are entirely reusable between projects
+* Interfaces are independent of the device and can be added or removed in runtime
 * Interface classes support multiple instantiation
 * All USB descriptors are created internally (no need for user definition)
 * Code size optimized for resource-constrained systems